CANONS ECCLESIASTICAL OF THE APOSTOLIC EPISCOPAL CHURCH

 2. The character of the Church shall be that of an Autogenic and Autocephalous Ecclesiastical Jurisdiction or Part of the Body of Christ that is the One Holy Eastern Catholic and Apostolic Church, in spiritual union with all jurisdictions recognizing the ecumenical unity of the Undivided Christian Church, prior to its first division in 1054 A.D.; and as such to perpetuate the Ancient Catholic Apostolic Faith, teachings, traditions, customs, practices, rites, ceremonies and discipline as spread by the Apostles of Jesus Christ and their successors in all parts of the world; and to maintain in unbroken succession the Line of the Apostolic Succession derived from the merger and fusion of the Syrian-Antiochene, Syrian-Malabar, Armenian-Uniate, Chaldean-Uniate, Syro-Chaldean, Order of Corporate Reunion, Old Catholic, Non-juring and Anglican branches of the Undivided Church and conferred upon the Apostolic Episcopal Church through the act of consecration of His Beatitude Mar David I, same having taken place in England, June 6th 1946, at the hands of the Patriarch of Glastonbury, Mar Georgius I, and five Bishops of the ancient Catholic Apostolic Church, known as The Catholicate of the West; and to teach the said Faith in accordance with the definitions of the Sacred Scriptures, the ancient Creeds and the seven Ecumenical Councils, and as preserved in Holy Tradition; and to preach the Gospel, administer the Sacraments, offer the Eucharistic Sacrifice, and Divine Services; and by class and correspondence instruction and the issuance of appropriate diplomas in recognition of accomplished work; and to declare and ordain duly prepared and qualified candidates to the offices or orders of ministers, deaconesses, deacons, priests, bishops, archbishops, metropolitans, primates and patriarchs as the case may be; and to establish and affiliate branch churches and religious centres, and religious orders and societies; and to acquire property through purchase, gift and legacy; and to publish religious literature; and to cultivate the Gifts of the Holy Spirit and in particular the gift of Divine Healing; to work for the Reunion of Christendom and the Peace of the World according to the understanding of Universal Brotherhood; and to declare and prepare for the ultimate manifestation of our Lord Jesus Christ generally referred to as His Coming Again in Glory and Truth.

-3. In 1932 the legislature of the State of New York gave legal status to the Apostolic Episcopal Church by enacting a special article of the Religious Corporations Law (art.
+3. a.
+In 1932 the legislature of the State of New York gave particular legal status to the Apostolic Episcopal Church by enacting a special article of the Religious Corporations Law (art.
 3-A., chap.
 597 of the Laws of 1932) which became a law on April 1, 1932, when it was signed by the governor, Hon.
 Franklin D. Roosevelt, subsequently President of the United States.
 In 1933 the law was amended providing for granting of ecclesiastical degrees of orders in theology, which became a law on April 3, 1933, when it was signed by Gov. Herbert H. Lehman.
-Under this legislative charter, which remains in force today, the Apostolic Episcopal Church, its Metropolitan Synod, its parishes, and its religious orders are incorporated.
+Under this legislative charter, which remains in force today, the Apostolic Episcopal Church, its Metropolitan Synod, its parishes, and its religious orders derive their original organization.

 4. The Church is International in character, and is represented in various countries by Provincial and Regionary Bishops and/or Vicars General whose duty it is to minister to those persons who desire to receive the ministrations of the Church, to support ordinands and lay ministers in their completion of the various tests and pre-requisites for admission, and to be responsible for the organisation and financial administration of the Church in their respective territories.